 Make sure your account has been cancelled (or transferred) with your service provider.

 Drop off your donation at our Shelter, 2011 North Meridian Street, or at our donation center, Thrifty Threads, 1501 West 86th Street, Indianapolis, Indiana 46260.

 On behalf of the women and children you will be helping, we thank you for considering The Julian Center.

 It’s easy.
 It’s fun.
 And, your friends, family, neighbors, and co-workers will thank you for putting their old cell phones to good use.

 Usually you just need a sign or two, a collection box and you’re ready to go.
-If you are interested, please contact Alex de Aguiar Reuter at (317) 924-7001 before finalizing your efforts.
-Kodi will provide you with the information you need, answer any questions, give you ideas, and help you with delivery.
+If you have any questions, please contact us at (317)941-2200 and press option 3.
+We can provide you with the information you need, give you ideas, and help you with delivery.
 To download our Donation Drive card, click here

 .
 To download our Cell Phone Donation flyer, click here

 Suggestions?
 Make it a family affair and work within your neighborhood, church or sporting events.
 Or, make it a group effort at work and challenge your co-workers to join in.

 One cell phone can

 liters of water.
 Sadly, two